How Much Can a Landlord Increase Rent? Market Rent, Comparables, and the Tribunal

 - The tenant's ability to pay

-Common Mistakes When Proposing a Rent Increase
+What Are Common Mistakes When Proposing a Rent Increase?

 Setting the Rent Based on Costs, Not Market Evidence